sjbennett123/gloryforthefist/content/rules/ninth_edition_eratta.md

 Destroy Magic by Packet or Weapon Attack

-The correct verbal call for using the destroy magic formal magic effect as a packet attack or weapon strike is, "<delivery type> Destroy [school] Magic <target>".
+The correct verbal call for using the destroy magic formal magic effect as a packet attack or weapon strike is "<delivery type> Destroy [school] Magic <target>".
 Unlike other non-spell attacks with a sub-target, this attack must include a sub-target.
-Since the distinction between the lesser and greater versions of destroy magic applies only to how the effect is used when cast as a formal magic spell, they are not needed when used as a packet or weapon attack.
+Since the distinction between the lesser and greater versions of destroy magic applies only to how the effect is used when cast as a formal magic spell, those distinctions are not needed when it is used as a packet or weapon attack.

 For example: